hojinYang/spotify_recSys_challenge_2018/readme.md

 ```
 **[Note]**
 * It takes about 3\~4 days to train using the whole MPD under our environment.
 * We set every epochs as 20.
-If the value of A continuously decreases,
+If the r-precision of *update_seed* continuously decreases and no parameters update occur,
 it is recommended to stop the operation manually and proceed to the next steps.
 Also, more epochs might be needed if you train using small data set.
 * You should modify some lines of code in *models/DAEs.py* if your system has fewer than three GPUs.